apache/mxnet/docs/how_to/add_op_in_backend.md

 - Line 10: Get the `stream` from the `ctx` for launching kernels.
 - Lines 11-12: Define the references of input tensor and output tensor for later coding convenience.
-Note that `TBlob` can be understood as a uniform data structure for tensors of various dimensions, so that tensors of different dimensions can be put in a homogeneous container, such as `std::vector`, `std::list`, and so on.
+Note that `TBlob` can be understood as a uniform data structure for tensors of various dimensions, such that tensors of different dimensions can be put in a homogeneous container, such as `std::vector` and `std::list`.
 You can still get tensors of desired dimensions from a `TBlob` object through the interface `get_with_shape`.
-- Line 13: Get user-input parameters from the node attribute.
+- Line 13: Get user input parameters from the node attribute.
 - Lines 15-21: This is the place where the formula of the operator is implemented.
 The two macros `MSHADOW_TYPE_SWITCH` and `MXNET_ASSIGN_REQ_SWITCH` enable the code block to work for all the supported data types and `req` types in MXNet.
-Insider the inner-most macro, we launch the kernel for calculating the output tensor such that each thread takes an element from the input tensor, feed it into the quadratic function, and assign the output element to the output tensor based on `req`.
+Inside the inner-most macro, we launch the kernel for calculating the output tensor such that each thread takes an element from the input tensor, feeds it into the quadratic function, and assigns the output element to the output tensor based on `req`.
 Note that `Kernel::Launch` serves as a universal interface for launching parallel computation on both CPU and GPU.
 This allows most of